stcox/gke-wordpress/USAGE.md

 * Upon deploying WordPress you should install:
   * [Redis Object Cache](https://wordpress.org/plugins/redis-cache/ "Redis Object Cache plugin for WordPress") plugin to connect your site to the Redis `Deployment`
   * The cache-clearing plugin [NGINX Cache](https://wordpress.org/plugins/nginx-cache/) if you want to make sure changes appear on your website promptly.
 * You need Helm & Tiller installed.
-Follow the guide to [Install Helm & Tiller](https://docs.helm.sh/using_helm/#installing-helm), or go to the project directory and execute:
+Follow the guide to [Install Helm & Tiller](https://docs.helm.sh/using_helm/#installing-helm), or go to the project directory and run:
 ```bash
 $ curl https://raw.githubusercontent.com/kubernetes/helm/master/scripts/get | bash

 $ kubectl create -f tiller-rbac-config.yaml
 serviceaccount "tiller" created
 clusterrolebinding "tiller" created

 $ helm init --service-account tiller
 $HELM_HOME has been configured at $HOME/.helm.
 Tiller (the Helm server-side component) has been installed into your Kubernetes Cluster.